MDP Planning as Policy Inference

 \section{Introduction}

-Casting Markov decision process (MDP) planning as Bayesian policy inference offers a two-fold benefit.
-First, it enables the use of general-purpose Bayesian inference algorithms for planning, potentially obviating the need for custom-designed and domain-specific solution methods.
-Second, uncertainty about the optimal policy becomes explicit and is represented as part of the inferred posterior, rather than being implicitly absorbed into approximation artifacts or heuristic regularization.
+We cast episodic Markov decision process (MDP) planning as Bayesian inference over \emph{policies}.
+Treating the policy as a latent variable has two benefits: it enables the use of general-purpose inference algorithms for planning, and it makes uncertainty about optimal behavior explicit as posterior dispersion rather than an artifact of approximation or heuristic regularization.